 I am kind of picky about my salsa – I can taste the jarred stuff a mile away and even most of the fresh salsas from the grocery store don’t do it for me.
 Fresh salsa (or pico de gallo) is easy to make, so I whip it up often during the summer.
 But as soon as the weather starts to cool off just a little, and I start turning on my oven again, I prefer this roasted salsa.
 It has a rich, smokey flavor, and it tastes best when it’s just a little bit warm.
-I love it with home made chips which are easy enough to make on the grill or in the oven.
-People always ask me if salsa counts as a vegetable.
-HELLO…

 There is an entire tray of veggies in this recipe (and all salsa recipes), so I will give that a big YES!

 I love making my own salsa because it’s so easy to tailor it to your taste.
 Don’t like cilantro?
 Skip it.
 Love it spicy?
 Add another jalapeño.
 Want it smokier?
-Add some chipotle chili powder.
+Add some chipotle chilli powder.
 Don’t like tomatoes?
 WHAT??
 Try my fruit salsa.

 By the way, did you know that cooking tomatoes with a bit of oil makes it easier for your body to absorb the lycopene?
 It’s the major antioxidant in tomatoes that gives them their red color.